openremote/documentation/docs/user-guide/agents-protocols/disabled-protocols/artnet-dmx-agent.md

 :::

 The example below describes interactively linking asset attributes to Artnet Servers using the [ArtnetClientProtocol](https://github.com/openremote/openremote/blob/master/agent/src/main/java/org/openremote/agent/protocol/dmx/artnet/ArtnetClientProtocol.java).
-The following examples assume that you are running the [Demo docker compose profile](../../../developer-guide/docker-compose-profiles#demo-docker-composeyml).
+The following examples assume that you are running the [Demo Docker Compose profile](../../../developer-guide/docker-compose-profiles#demo-docker-composeyml).

 ## Setup the basic Artnet connection
 The following examples assume that the DMX controller is bound to the loopback address `127.0.0.1` on port `6454`: